 The first week of instructor orientation will be spent together, camping as a large group in southern Washington.
 Here we review Adventure Treks’ safety policies and procedures and build a close community that emphasizes kindness and inclusion.
 This “big group” orientation will be followed next week with trip-specific training, where each five- or six-person instructor team travels together to their region, scouts trailheads, meets with outfitters, and learns the details of their specific trips.
 Meanwhile, they bond as an instructor team, plan meals, and eagerly await the arrival of their students.

-Our leadership team—11 trip leaders, three regional directors, and Dock—has already been here for a week.
+Our leadership team—11 trip leaders and our directors—has already been here for a week.
 They gathered in a cabin near Mt.
 Hood on June 1 to set the tone for the summer and get on the same page for leading consistent and excellent trips.
-They hail from 11 different states, average 27 years old (not counting Dock), and have 107 collective years of Adventure Treks experience, with an average of 7 seasons of AT experience each.
+They hail from 11 different states, average 27 years old, and have 107 collective years of Adventure Treks experience, with an average of 7 seasons of AT experience each.
 (Two were even former Adventure Treks students!)
 I’m proud to be a part of this group of mentors who will be helping train our new instructors at orientation and overseeing the success of our trips.

 So what do we do at orientation?
 We form our instructor team community by modeling the Adventure Treks philosophy for the instructors who are joining us for the first time.
 We apply leadership theory, current child psychology, and recent developments in brain science to the learning elements in our trips.
 We also focus on the specific details of each itinerary, and we use this time to review safety, driving, and policies and procedures.
 We look at ways we can use the natural disruption of these unique outdoor experiences to enhance our learning objectives (our Great 8 Outcomes) and build independence and confidence.
 We seek out ways to make the great outdoors even more fun than social media and video games!
 We share the tips and tricks we’ve gleaned over the years as we work hard to make every trip consistent, exceptional, and even better than previous years.